linked-db/linked-ql/site/overview.md

 ## Why LinkedQL

-A database and an application are two divergent systems that share little in common.
+The database and an application are two divergent systems that share little in common.
-Every application ends up building the same scaffolding around that relationship to make it work:
+The relationship must often be supported by:

 + an ORM to model objects from relational data
-+ a subscription server for real-time capabilities
++ a subscription server for real-time synchronization
-+ a sync engine for offline-first capabilities
++ a sync engine for offline synchronization
 + manual schema coordination to keep lifecycles converged as the application evolves

-Each is incidental to the application itself, and exists because the original query model does not natively cover those concerns.
+Each of these is incidental to the application itself, and exists because the original query model does not natively cover these concerns.

 LinkedQL closes that gap at the query boundary by formalizing these concerns as part of the application-database relationship – expressed together, enforced automatically.